rangl-labs/netzerotc/README.md

 RangL uses the [Openai Gym framework](https://gym.openai.com).
 To install the RangL environment on your local machine,

-1. If necessary, install the pip package manager (you can do this by running the `get-pip.py` Python script)
+1. If necessary, install the pip package manager (you can do this by running the `get-pip.py` Python script as detailed here: https://pip.pypa.io/en/stable/installation/#get-pip-py)

-2. Run `pip install -e environment`
+2. Run `pip install -e .`

 Then head into the `environment` folder and check out the README there.